The 2 tools that you need

-Debt Reduction for Singles
+Debt Reduction Strategies for Singles

 by Gary Foreman

 Jennifer sure packs a lot of question is one short sentence!
-And if my mail is any indication she's not alone.
+And if my email is any indication she's not alone.
 With consumer debts reaching ever higher levels more and more people are concerned about how to reduce their debt.

 There are really two different tools you can use to reduce your debt.
 The first involves managing the debt you already have.
 The second is to find ways to reduce your expenses and pay off the existing debt.